hathibelagal-dev/instantpolyglot/docs/eng/Maori.md

 #### Causative Prefix

-The causative prefix **whaka-** is used to form verbs meaning "to cause to" or "to make".
+The causative prefix **whaka-** is used to form verbs meaning “to cause to” or “to make”.
 This prefix is highly productive and can be applied to many words to create new verbs:

 - **pai** (good) → **whakapai** (to improve)
 - **mahana** (warm) → **whakamahana** (to warm up)